Felix-Phong/Manage_Motor/README.md

 This is a Django application used to manage a motor shop.

+## Requirement

+Install Python before you run this application

 ## How to Run

 1. Open the project directory in your terminal.